-Alternative Christmas Tree
+Alternative Christmas Tree from tree branches

 As the nights draw in we are starting to think about making our own Christmas decor.
 With many people fully aware of the negative impact of plastic, and the environmental impact of cutting down trees you may be looking for an alternative Christmas tree idea.
 I appreciate this is a little simplistic, you may be able to source a natural Christmas tree from a farm which plants as many trees as it harvests, as well as replanting the tree you buy in your garden.